 Electronic components and aerospace manufacturing are also gaining traction as well as textiles, plastics and chemicals.
 Costa Rica is uniquely positioned with high-tech resources and a business friendly environment, both in short supply around the world currently.
 And, of course, with their biodiversity, they have vast exports in pineapples, bananas, coffee, and more.

 Companies are exiting (or at least minimizing) manufacturing operations in China due to rising prices, extended lead times, IP theft and other risks, and lack of control.
 In fact, executives are tired of not having control over their ability to service customers and are taking action.
 Who wants to be deprioritized with no recourse!

 Reshoring and nearshoring will drive tremendous growth in the sector in the Americas.
 Are you reevaluating what you are doing?
 If not, the competition will pass you by – and it is unlikely there will be another chance to catch up.
 There is no time to wait.
 Resources are scarce.
 The early and resilient will thrive.

 Please keep us in the loop of your situation and how we can help your organization thrive during these times of volatility and disruption.
 There will be more winners created than at any other time than since emerging from the Great Depression.
-To gain additional ideas and insights on how to best navigate these volatile times and thrive, read our new eBook Thriving in 2022.
-Learning from Supply Chain Chaos.
+To gain additional ideas and insights on how to best navigate these volatile times and thrive, read our eBook The Road Ahead: Business, Supply Chain & the World Order.
 Download your complimentary copy.